AlanShaw-GitHub/website/content/home/photography.md

 +++

 My hobby is photography.
-I have been making photos for several years and join various photography clubs at school.
+I have been taking photos for several years and join various photography clubs at school.

 {{< figure library="true" src="DSC00914.jpg" title="Griffith Observatory" lightbox="true" >}}